Majestica: History

 The same day the album was released, an official music video for the title track was also released.
 With regard to that song in particular, Tommy says "that song is completely about Power Metal.
 How Power Metal is the best music in the world, and how it makes you feel when you listen to it.
 It's also a tribute to one of the best songs in the world, 'Eagle Fly Free' [by Helloween.]"

 In October 2020, their next album was announced.
 "A Christmas musical power metal album A Christmas Carol.
 It's pure symphonic power metal in the true Majestica spirit along with elements inspired by the likes of Twilight Force, Rhapsody, Alan Silvestri, Danny Elfman and John Williams.

 With regards to the musical direction for the album he added, "Once again people can expect real power metal, but this time it's a bit more symphonic and epic compared to our previous album Above the Sky.
 When it comes to the symphonic parts we've taken it a bit further and included a lot more orchestral instruments, including tubular bells, glockenspiel and sleigh bells to really get that Christmas sound to it.

 Ahead of the A Christmas Carol album being released, music videos for the songs Ghost of Christmas Past and Ghost of Marley were made available.
 The album was released on 4 December 2020 as was an official music video for the song The Joy of Christmas.

 In early 2021 a European tour described as "a unique 'Power Metal meets Musical' staging of A Christmas Carol by Charles Dickens." was announced to take place in December 2021.

 In June 2021, a digital 2-track single featuring live performances from the second of two shows they played in Tokyo in early 2020 was released.
 The two songs being Above the Sky and Welcome to the Theatre (the title track of the 2012 ReinXeed album).
 An official live music video capturing the performance of 'Above The Sky' was released as well.

+The Swedish band Metalite fired their drummer Lea Larsson in 2024; Joel Kollberg temporarily replaced her during the scheduled concerts of the band.
+However, Metalite does not consider him as a candidate to be their permanent drummer: they do not want to deprive Majestica of their member, and do not consider him capable to cope with the duties of being in two bands at the same time.